moxiegirl/docker/docs/reference/commandline/daemon.md

 # Default cgroup parent

-The `--cgroup-parent` option allows you to set the default cgroup parent to use for containers.
-If this option is not set, it defaults to `/docker`.
+Use the `--cgroup-parent` option to set the default cgroup (control group) parent to used in all containers. cgroups are a feature of the Linux kernel.
+You use them to limit a container's access to the host's resources.
+If you don't specify the `--cgroup-parent` option, the daemon uses `/docker` as the parent.

-If the cgroup has a leading forward slash (`/`), the cgroup is created under the root cgroup, otherwise the cgroup is created under the daemon cgroup.
+If the cgroup has a leading forward slash (`/`), the cgroup parent is the `root` `cgroup`.
+Without the slash in the value, the cgroup is created under the `daemoncgroup` parent.

-Assuming the daemon is running in cgroup `daemoncgroup`, `--cgroup-parent=/foobar` creates a cgroup in `/sys/fs/cgroup/memory/foobar`, wheras using `--cgroup-parent=foobar` creates the cgroup in `/sys/fs/cgroup/memory/daemoncgroup/foobar`
+Assuming the daemon is using  `daemoncgroup`, `--cgroup-parent=/foobar` creates a cgroup in `/sys/fs/cgroup/memory/foobar`, wheras using `--cgroup-parent=foobar` creates the cgroup in `/sys/fs/cgroup/memory/daemoncgroup/foobar`